IBM/watsonx-data-lab/docs/index.md

 The watsonx.data system is running on a virtual machine with the following resources:

-   * 4 vCPUs
+   * 8 vCPUs
-   * 16Gb of memory
+   * 32Gb of memory
    * 400Gb of disk

 This is sufficient for running this exercises found in this lab but should not be used for performance testing or dealing with large data sets.

-## Watsonx.data Level 3 Technical Training
+## Watsonx.data Level 3/4 Technical Training

-This system is used as a basis for the watsonx.data Level 3 Technical Training.
+The 2.0.2 system is used as a basis for the watsonx.data Level 3/4 Technical Training.
 For the detailed lab material, please refer to the following PDF found in Seismic: [https://ibm.seismic.com/Link/Content/DCG37pjmPj7VmGCHj2Df8fHVmDJj](https://ibm.seismic.com/Link/Content/DCG37pjmPj7VmGCHj2Df8fHVmDJj)